alperennkirca/KIRTASIYEM/README.md

   # Kırtasiyem

   This is a code bundle for Kırtasiyem.
-The original project is available at https://www.figma.com/design/aeE1ATJhzJz2T75uKZ2MaK/K%C4%B1rtasiyem.
+Created by alperennkirca

   ## Running the code